National Assembly (South Korea): Speaker

 The constitution stipulates that the assembly is presided over by a Speaker and two Deputy Speakers, who are responsible for expediting the legislative process.
 The Speaker and Deputy Speakers are elected in a secret ballot by the members of the Assembly, and their term in office is restricted to two years.
 The Speaker is independent of party affiliation (to compared to the two vice-speakers who are affiliated with the two leading political parties), and the Speaker and Deputy Speakers may not simultaneously be government ministers.

+By convention, the Speaker resigns from party leadership and adopts a formally neutral stance while presiding over sessions, while Vice-Speakers are usually selected from the leading opposition parties to preserve pluralism.
+The Speaker nominates the Secretary-General of the Assembly Secretariat, who is confirmed by a plenary vote.
+The Secretariat manages legislative research, records, and digital transparency platforms such as Assembly Plenary Broadcast and Bill Information System, which have increased accessibility and public engagement in recent years (National Assembly Secretariat, 2023).

 The Secretary General of the National Assembly is the head of the Secretariat of the National Assembly, which is the department that oversees the affairs of the National Assembly.
 They are government officials and are treated as ministers.
 (Ministerial level).
-As with the President of the National Assembly, party membership is limited and he must be affiliated to no political party during his term in the Assembly.
+As with the President of the National Assembly, party membership is limited and they must be affiliated to no political party during their term in the Assembly.

 Negotiation groups

+Beyond its basic composition and legislative role, the National Assembly’s institutional structure reflects key procedural arrangements.
+Political parties holding at least twenty seats may form floor negotiation groups (교섭단체) under Article 33 of the National Assembly Act.
+These groups enjoy expanded rights, including priority in debate allocation, representation on the Steering Committee, and eligibility for additional state funding.
+The existence of negotiation groups contributes to Korea’s structured form of legislative politics, resembling parliamentary coordination even within a presidential system (National Assembly of the Republic of Korea, 2024).

 Parties that hold at least 20 seats in the assembly form floor negotiation groups, which are entitled to a variety of rights that are denied to smaller parties.
 These include a greater amount of state funding and participation in the leaders' summits that determine the assembly's legislative agenda.

 In order to meet the quorum, the United Liberal Democrats, who then held 17 seats, arranged to "rent" three legislators from the Millennium Democratic Party.
 The legislators returned to the MDP after the collapse of the ULD-MDP coalition in September 2001.